 Here’s what you should know about taking pictures at Lightscape at the Chicago Botanic Garden.
 It’s a great chance for photographers of all abilities to practice shooting after dark.
 And with a little time and effort, you’ll get some cool pictures of holiday lights—one of my very favorite subjects.

-As the Garden’s photographer, I’ve already taken tons of pictures at our new holiday exhibition.
+As the Garden’s photographer, I’ve already taken tons of pictures at our holiday exhibition.
 I want to share a few tips, but I’d also love to see what you come up with.
 Post your photos, #Lightscape, and tag us: @chicagobotanic.

 Blur is good